tandocaileen/studio/src/blueprint.md

   - View a high-level financial overview with key metrics.
   - **Motorcycle Fleet Tab**: A comprehensive table of all motorcycles in the system.
 The view defaults to "Unendorsed" units (`Incomplete` or `Ready to Register`) to help prioritize units for the next step.
 A filter panel allows for viewing units of any status.
 - **Motorcycle Management**:
   - View and edit the "Insurance & Control" section for any motorcycle.
-Saving these details is the key step to change a unit's status from `Incomplete` to `Ready to Register` (or `Endorsed - Incomplete` to `Endorsed - Ready`).
+Saving these details is the key step to change a unit's status from `Incomplete` to `Ready to Register`.
 - **Endorsements**:
-  - Create new endorsements, assigning one or more motorcycles to a specific liaison.
-  - View all past and present endorsements.
+  - View all past and present automated endorsements.
+Manual creation is disabled.
 - **Cash Advances**:
   - View all cash advance requests from all liaisons, with a powerful filter panel to narrow down results.
 The view is pre-filtered based on the next action required for their role (e.g., 'Processing for CV' for Cashiers).
   - **Cashier**: Can bulk-release Check Vouchers for multiple CA requests at once.